‘Rage 2’ Is A Colorful Punk Spin On The Post-Apocalypse From The ‘Just Cause’ Developer

 Bethesda Softworks made Rage 2 official Monday followed by the release of a gameplay trailer today.
 The sequel to the open-world shooter is coming with some major changes for the PlayStation 4, Xbox One, and PC, starting with a more colorful and punk rock-inspired tone.

 The first Rage was released on last-gen consoles in 2011 and was meant to be a showcase for id Software’s game engine at the time.
-The game received praise for its graphics and gameplay at the time but was knocked for issues over the story, characters, lack of things to do in the game world, and a poor autosave system for checkpoints.
+The game received praise for its graphics and gameplay at the time, but was knocked for issues over the story, characters, lack of things to do in the game world, and a poor autosave system for checkpoints.

 Id Software never came back to Rage as it decided to focus on other titles like Doom.
-In a surprising move that still makes sense, Bethesda Softworks has contracted Avalanche Studios to develop Rage 2 instead.
+In a surprising move, Bethesda Softworks has contracted Avalanche Studios to develop Rage 2 instead.
 This is a studio with a long pedigree of creating open-world shooters with plenty of action and things to do.
-Their portfolio fittingly includes Mad Max and the Just Cause franchise.
+Their portfolio fittingly includes Mad Max and the Just Cause franchises.

 The Rage 2 gameplay trailer captures many of the traits of Avalanche Studios’ previous titles with fast-paced action, a large color pallet, vehicular mayhem, plus crazy weapons and settings in an open world.